Canton Coolie Corps: Pre-deployment

 In the early stages, desertion proved a problem for the corps, particularly after false rumours spread among the coolies that they were to be used as human shields to protect British troops.
 Attempts by the British to have the coolies drill in formation lent credence to the rumours.
-The rumours meant the unit mustered only around half its mandated strength in the first few weks.
+The rumours meant the unit mustered only around half its mandated strength in the first few weeks.
 The British command attempted to reduce desertion by paying two months' salary in advance and increasing wages to 9 yuan a month for coolies, 11 yuan for assistant headmen and 14 yuan for headmen.
-Discipline gradually improved and desertion lessened, wth the corps able to muster around 3,000 men in total.
+Discipline gradually improved and desertion lessened, with the corps able to muster around 3,000 men in total.

 The corps was housed in bamboo barrack blocks in Happy Valley, Hong Kong, before embarkation for North China.
 The first detachment of around 300 men embarked for service in mainland China at the end of April 1860.
-A force of 800 were embarked on HMS Assistance on 1 June.
-The vessel ran aground in Deep Water Bay soon after departing.
-A rush overboard was prevented by British troops and more experienced coolies who recognised that the ship could be kept afloat for some hours.
-As a result, only seven coolies were lost, either fled or drowned, while a mass panic would have resulted in far greater casualties.
 When transported by ship, the coolies were required to sleep below decks, as a precaution against any escape over the side.
 This led to some illness from the heat in the confined quarters.
+A detachment of 800 coolies were embarked on the storeship HMS Assistance on 1 June.
+The vessel ran aground in Deep Water Bay soon after leaving Hong Kong; a rush to jump overboard was prevented by British troops and more experienced coolies who recognised that the ship could be kept afloat for some hours.
+Seven coolies were lost in the incident, either deserted or drowned.